igorkol91/ToDoList/README.md

 To get a local copy up and running follow these simple example steps.
-In vsCode console run $git clone https://github.com/igorkol91/ToDoList/tree/testing To install all dependancies in the console run $npm install To start the server run $npm run start
+In vsCode console run $git clone https://github.com/igorkol91/ToDoList/tree/testing Then run $cd (the folder name)
+Choose the corect branch by runnung $git checkout removeEdit To install all dependancies in the console run $npm install To start the server run $npm run start